pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 > systemd is an init system used in Linux distributions to bootstrap the user space and to manage system processes after booting.
 It is a replacement for the UNIX System V and Berkeley Software Distribution init systems.

 Services (and any other resources that are managed by systemd) are called units and configured by unit files.
 The unit configuration tells systemd what program to start with which user context and also lets us define eventual dependencies on other services.
 So as next step we upload a systemd unit to start and stop our application.
-As the creation of configuration files is a common task when provisioning infrastrucute, terraform includes a templating system supporting all interpolations that are available in HCL.
+As the creation of configuration files is a common task when provisioning infrastructure, Terraform includes a templating system supporting all interpolations that are available in HCL.
 First we have to create the template file.

 <!-- file:10_basic/30_deployment/deploy/todo.service.tpl -->
 {{% github href="/home/pelle/git/learn.pelle.io/artefacts/10_basic/30_deployment/deploy/todo.service.tpl" %}}todo.service.tpl{{% /github %}}